FinlayGray/A-star-path-finder/README.md

 # A-star-path-finder
-This function shows a visulisation of an A* pathfinding algorithm in motion.
+This function shows a visulisation of an A* pathfinding algorithm in python

 Hover over a square in the grid and press: